eckardm/mmdp-workshop/outline.md

   * Explain about writing a program
   * Explain about why text editors are better than Notepad (or equivalent)
-  * Open a text editors
+  * Open a text editor
   * Open get_subjects.py (we'll have this ready to go)
   * Note that you end it with "py"
   * Run the script by first quiting python, then changing directories (if necessary), typing the filename ("python" in front depending on OS) and pressing Enter